MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 ### Create a compute context

-A *compute context* specifies the computing resources to be used by **ScaleR**’s distributable computing functions.
+A *compute context* specifies the computing resources to be used by ScaleR’s distributable computing functions.
 In this tutorial, we focus on using the nodes of the Hadoop cluster (internally via MapReduce) as the computing resources.
-In defining your compute context, you may have to specify different parameters depending on whether you are running from a node of your cluster or from a client accessing the cluster remotely.
+In defining your compute context, you may have to specify different parameters depending on whether commands are issued from a node of your cluster or from a client accessing the cluster remotely.

 #### Define a Compute Context on the Cluster

-If you are running on one of the nodes of the Hadoop cluster (which may be an edge node), you can define a Hadoop MapReduce compute context that uses the default values:
+On a node of the Hadoop cluster (which may be an edge node), define a Hadoop MapReduce compute context using default values:

 	$ myHadoopCluster <- RxHadoopMR()

 >[!NOTE]
 > The default settings include a specification of */var/RevoShare/$USER* as the *shareDir* and */user/RevoShare/$USER* as the *hdfsShareDir*—that is, the default locations for writing various files on the cluster’s local file system and HDFS file system, respectively.
-These directories must both exist and be writable for your cluster jobs to succeed.
+These directories must be writable for your cluster jobs to succeed.
 You must either create these directories or specify suitable writable directories for these parameters.
 If you are working on a node of the cluster, the default specifications for the shared directories are:

 	myShareDir = paste( "/var/RevoShare", Sys.info()[["user"]],
 		sep="/" )